Rashtriya Swayamsevak Sangh: Indian Independence movement

 M. S. Golwalkar, who became the leader of the RSS in 1940, continued and further strengthened the isolation from the independence movement.
 In his view, the RSS had pledged to achieve freedom through "defending religion and culture", not by fighting the British.
 Golwalkar lamented the anti-British nationalism, calling it a "reactionary view" that, he claimed, had disastrous effects upon the entire course of the freedom struggle.
 It is believed that Golwalkar did not want to give the British an excuse to ban the RSS.
-He complied with all the strictures imposed by the Government during the Second World War, even announcing the termination of the RSS military department.
-The British Government believed that the RSS was not supporting any civil disobedience against them, and their other political activities could thus be overlooked.
-The British Home Department took note of the fact that the speakers at the RSS meetings urged the members to keep aloof from the anti-British movements of the Indian National Congress, which was duly followed.The Home Department did not see the RSS as a problem for law and order in British India.The Bombay government appreciated the RSS by noting that the Sangh had scrupulously kept itself within the law and refrained from taking part in the disturbances (Quit India Movement) that broke out in August 1942.
+He complied with all the strictures imposed by the colonial government during World War II, even announcing the termination of the RSS military department.
+The British government believed that the RSS was not supporting any civil disobedience against them, and their other political activities could thus be overlooked.
+The British Home Department took note of the fact that the speakers at RSS meetings urged their members to keep aloof from the anti-British movements of the Indian National Congress, which was duly followed.
+The Home Department did not see the RSS as a problem for law and order in British India.
+The Bombay government appreciated the RSS by noting that the Sangh had scrupulously kept itself within the law and refrained from taking part in the disturbances (Quit India Movement) that broke out in August 1942.
 It also reported that the RSS had not, in any way, infringed upon government orders and had always shown a willingness to comply with the law.
-The Bombay Government report further noted that in December 1940, orders had been issued to the provincial RSS leaders to desist from any activities that the British Government considered objectionable, and the RSS, in turn, had assured the British authorities that "it had no intentions of offending against the orders of the Government".
+The Bombay Government report further noted that in December 1940, orders had been issued to the provincial RSS leaders to desist from any activities that the British Government considered objectionable, and the RSS, in turn, had assured British authorities that it had "no intentions of offending against the orders of the Government".

 Golwalkar later openly admitted the fact that the RSS did not participate in the Quit India Movement.
 He agreed that such a stance led to a perception of the RSS as an inactive organisation, whose statements had no substance in reality.
-Similarly, RSS neither supported nor joined in the Royal Indian Navy mutiny against the British in 1946.
+Similarly, the RSS neither supported nor joined in the Royal Indian Navy mutiny against the British in 1946.

-Overall, the RSS opposed joining the independence movement, instead, it collaborated with the British regime.
+Overall, the RSS opposed joining the independence movement and had no role in it.
+Instead, the organisation adopted a policy of collaboration with the British colonial regime.